leeenaayoung/CIFAR100-Generation/README.md

 ```
 If you want to use wandb, remove wandb annotation

+## How to check best metrics
+You can see the metric at the midpoint every 100 epochs and at the end of the 1000 epoch training, you can see the best metric.
+For the best metric, it is evaluated based on the lowest Intra-Fid.
+If you want to save the model, uncomment save model at the end of train.py.

 ## Model Structure
 ![제목 없는 프레젠테이션](https://github.com/user-attachments/assets/4e561b07-e6e8-410f-8479-83d17b2edfeb)
 The model we implemented for this project is StyleGAN2, an enhanced version of StyleGAN, which consists of three key components: mapping network, synthesis network, and style injection mechanism.
 The diagram above illustrates the architecture of our implemented model.